fbohz/fbohz.github.io/_posts/2020-09-07-unix_cheatsheet.markdown

 - *`man` command*: Each of the commands that we’ve discussed so far are thoroughly documented, and you can view their documentation using the man for *manual* command, where the first argument to man is the command you’re curious about.
   - e.g. `man` ls
-- .
-You could type `apropos editor` into the command line which will print a list of results
+- You could type `apropos editor` into the command line which will print a list of results
-- **less command**
+- `less` command
   - Once you’ve opened a log file (or any file) using less file-name, use the following keys to search.
 Please note that the match will be highlighted automatically by default.

 Forward Search: